 Cove Pavilion Pre School has a warm and friendly open-door policy.
 We work closely with parents of children with Special Educational needs to create and maintain a positive partnership.
-We offer support and advice and some of this is displayed in our parents room on information boards.
+We offer support and advice and some of this is displayed on information boards.
 Within the first four weeks of your starting you will be encouraged to share information with your child's key person and discuss development.
 We give opportunities to discuss your child's learning and progress through termly Parent Meetings.
-Each term Cove Pavilion put on Parent Play Days this gives you a chance to experience the types of activities used to support learning.
-Additionally we have Home Links newsletters that all parents are given each half term .This allows you to have an understanding of the curriculum, what is happening to support learning.
+Each term Cove Pavilion email a Home Links Newsletter that provides some information about different areas of learning that the setting maybe focusing on that half term this will help you understand how and what the children are learning through their play and also some activity ideas that you can also do at home .This allows you to have an understanding of the curriculum, what is happening to support learning.
 We like to involve our parents in supporting their child's learning at home .

 - What support will there be for my child's/young person's overall well being?

 All staff at Cove Pavilion Pre School are committed to the overall-wellbeing of each child within our setting.
 Each child is designated a key person and their role is to help ensure that every child's care is tailored to meet their individual needs, and to offer a settled relationship to your child.
 With parental permission medicines can be administered by your child's key person.
 In the case of some medical conditions key staff will need training in a basic understanding of the condition as well as how the medication is to be administered.
-All staff have a currant paediatric First Aid certificate and Epipen Training.
-The SENCO and SENCO assistant have had basic training in Peg Tube feeding and taking blood sugar levels.
-In some cases a care plan will be drawn up with impute from the parent.
+All staff have a currant pediatric First Aid certificate.
+The SENCO has basic training in Peg Tube feeding and taking blood sugar levels.
+In some cases a care plan will be drawn up with input from the parent.
 This may also include what measures will be taken in an emergency.
 No child is excluded from participating in our setting who may, for any reason, not yet be toilet trained.
 The SENCO has overall responsibility for issues concerning behaviour.
 All staff keep up to date with legislation ,research and thinking on promoting positive behaviour.
 Where behaviour may require additional support the SENCO will access relevant sources of expertise.
 We aim to make children, parents and staff aware of health and safety issues and to minimise the hazards and risks to enable your child to thrive in a healthy and safe environment.
 All staff have undertaken health and Safety training.